What kind of plants are used to make plant based products?

 How many jobs does the plant based industry create?

-In the United States, the plant based products industry provides over 4.6 million jobs with an estimated annual average salary of $70,000.
-Importantly, the industry supports rural America by bringing quality, green jobs to small communities and contributes to quality of life improvements—both economically and environmentally.
+In the United States, the plant based products industry provides over 3.94 million jobs with an estimated annual average salary of $102,000.
+Importantly, the industry supports rural America by bringing well-paying jobs to small communities and contributes to quality-of-life improvements.

 Read about the industry’s economic impact to learn more.